-On Friday 10th May the interns and I had the opportunity to visit HMP Wandsworth for the day.
+It was 10 May and the interns and I had the opportunity to visit HMP Wandsworth for the day.
 On the way there, we talked about how none of us had ever been to a prison or knew anyone who had served a sentence and approached the day with some degree of trepidation.

-We were all taken by how much Wandsworth was really like the Victorians prisons of old depicted in popular culture and our childhood imaginations, complete with Jeremy Bentham’s panopticon setup, jangling chains and an overpowering smell of dampness.
+We were all taken by how much Wandsworth was like the Victorian prisons of old depicted in popular culture (and our childhood imaginations), complete with Jeremy Bentham’s panopticon setup, jangling chains and an overpowering smell of dampness.

-Our base for the day was the chaplaincy office – a small, cosy haven in an otherwise wholly grim environment.
-There we were looked after by a truly inspiring team including a Catholic deacon, Anglican priest, a young imam and a comedy duo of Quakers.
+Our base for the day was the chaplaincy office – a small, cosy haven in an otherwise challenging environment.
+There we were looked after by a truly inspiring team including a Catholic deacon, an Anglican priest, a young imam and two Quakers.

 Over tea they told us about the inmates in their care, explaining that the vast majority were working class, suffered from mental illness, passed their childhoods in and out of foster care or in the service of gangs, with histories of physical and sexual abuse.
 Whilst some had been charged with violent offenses, many more had not.

-They worked hard to instil a degree of hope and self-worth in those they engaged with but admitted that this was a nigh impossible task – both in the face of their conditions and, realistically, their future out of prison, and in light of their personal, often tragic, histories.
+They worked hard to instil a degree of hope and self-worth in those they engaged with but admitted that this was a nigh impossible task – both in the face of their conditions and, realistically, their future out of prison, not to mention their personal, often tragic, personal histories.

 It became clear to us that the current prison system is in crisis and if nothing changes, we can expect prisons to nose-dive rapidly and irreversibly.
 The horrors of the situation were crystallised when, as we left, one inmate called out to us emphatically: “This is not a museum.”
 One could only think, “no, but such institutions ought to be condemned to one”.